arehmanlatif1/Currency-Exchange/README.md

 ## Suggested APIs

-Here is a good list of [Free APIs](https://github.com/toddmotto/public-apis)
+Here is a good list of [Free APIs](https://github.com/toddmotto/public-apis).
+   - Not all APIs on this list are created equal, and some may not work anymore, but there are many that are good.
+Take some time to parse through the topics that interest you and explore the documentation on each API.
+(Bad documentation is a 🚩)